f5devcentral/f5-velos-training/docs/velos_networking.rst

 Supported Optics
 ================

 Only F5 branded optics are officially supported on VELOS.
 The BX110 blade supports speeds of 10Gb, 25Gb, 40Gb, and 100Gb depending on the type of optics used, and the port group configuration.
 VELOS interfaces will accept F5 approved QSFP+ or QSFP28 optics.
-3rd party optics are not officially supported per F5’s support policies: https://support.f5.com/csp/article/K8153.
+Third-party optics are not officially supported per F5 support policies: https://support.f5.com/csp/article/K8153.

 **40GB QSFP+ options:**